fabfabBesnard/Parallel-Variant-Calling/dockersnpeff/Readme.md

 ```

-Once you have found an annotation build for your organism, carefully note the name of this organism in the snpeff database (warning: name could be different, you should always take the first name).
+Once you have found an annotation build for your organism, carefully note the name of this organism in the snpEff database (warning: name could be different, you should always take the first name).

 ```sh
 Database_name                                         	Species_name                                         	          	                              	https://snpeff.blob.core.windows.net/databases/v5_0/.....zip